fastmachinelearning/hls4ml/test/docker/README.md

 # Docker image for hls4ml with Vivado

-Put the Vivado installation folder here and provide the path to license server.
+Extract the Vivado installation archive here and provide the path to license server.
 For example:

 ```